 Claudio also works as a qualified Remedial Sports Massage Therapist at Down to Earth.

-Candy began her yoga journey in 2009 when she was working full time in the film industry.
-It began with meditation as a way to declutter a busy mind.
-That then led to yoga asana (physical practice), transforming stress into movement and reconnecting with her body as a way of self medicating.
-It soon became her way of life, initially inspired by Ashtanga Mysore & Vinyasa styles.
-Eventually dropping her career, she did her first 200hr teacher training in Boulder, Colorado and later completed her 300 hour teacher training in India with Yoga Tribe.
+Candy started her yoga journey in 2009 when she was working full time in the film industry, drawn to meditation as an attempt to calm a busy mind and reconnect to a neglected body.
+That then led to yoga asana (physical practice), transforming stress into movement and reconnecting with her breath as a way of self medicating.
+Inspired by Ashtanga Mysore & Vinyasa, there was no going back.
+Dropping her career, she did her first 200hr teacher training in Boulder, Colorado and later completed her 300 hour teacher training in India with Yoga Tribe.
+She has teacher trained in hot yoga with Kristin Cambell, as well as teaching Inversions with Patrick Beach.
+Her real passion is Ashtanga, which she practices under her teacher Hamish Hendry 6 days a week, in London.

 Mina’s early experience of yoga was Astanga Mysore practise in East London in 1998.
 It blew her away on so many levels.
 Even in her early years of yoga, she understood the system had so much to offer – discipline, purification and therapy.
 Her Japanese upbringing helped her to appreciate the discipline side.
 However Mina’s life, on the whole, wasn’t balanced enough to make her regular practice sustainable.
 Having some injuries forced her to look for a more structural and subtle approach to her practice.
 When she returned to regular Mysore practice in her mid 40’s, she realised it had more to offer than just a physical health benefit as it makes you observe your own behaviour whilst on the mat.
 Astanga yoga is often misunderstood in the West for it’s vigour and it often attracts many people looking only to achieve a physical benefit from their practice of it.
 No yoga practice should be done with aggression or an unhealthy desire to achieve something.
 Yoga should be practiced steadily and often, and approached calmly without attachment.
 It is Mina’s mission to share with people how yoga practice has longevity and can apply to people of all ages and backgrounds.
 Yoga is adaptable and can be modified to suit each person’s needs.
 Mina would love to share with you the true benefit of yoga.
 She is grateful for Sarah Litton and Hamish Hendry who work tirelessly to spread their knowledge and inspiration.